luau-lang/rfcs/docs/amended-require-resolution.md

 #### (1a) Make aliases explicit with `@` prefix

-We make usage of the `@` prefix necessary in aliased require statements.
+We make usage of the `@` prefix necessary in aliased require expressions.
 This means that any unprefixed string is always treated as an unaliased path.
 ```luau
 -- Requires ./libs/dependency.luau